 City Walk: Baixa to Chiado

 Starting from Restauradores and Rossio Square, take a good look at the surroundings and then we enjoyed a nice brunch in a cafe along the Rua Augusta.
-A highlight was to take a fun ride of the Santa Justa Lift which was built in 1902 (As I am a big fan of high viewpoints).
+A highlight was taking a fun ride on the Santa Justa Lift which was built in 1902 (As I am a big fan of high viewpoints).